 Spread the word

-Be clear about your experience level as a dog groomer when speaking to a shelter or rescue, and that you would like to gain experience with their dogs as part of your dog grooming course.
-While you’ll likely receive positive answers, be prepared for them to say no. Each shelter and rescue is different, and their rules and regulations will vary.
-Nevertheless, it is absolutely worth a try, and this experience will boost your people skills!
+Be clear about your experience level as a dog groomer when speaking to a shelter or rescue.
+Let them know that you would like to gain experience with their dogs as part of your dog grooming course.
+While you’ll likely receive positive answers, be prepared for them to say no. Every animal shelter and rescue is different, and their rules and regulations will vary.
+Nevertheless, it is worth a try, and this experience will boost your people skills!

 Post flyers throughout your neighborhood and in dog parks that include what you’re looking for (refer to your assignment for specifics!) and your contact information.

 Not only will you find canine friends this way, you’ll also get to know the dog owners in your community.
 This will prove valuable once you begin your dog grooming career and need to find clients!

-Obtain a signed release form
+Obtain a signed release form before the groom